apache/flink-ml/docs/content/docs/operators/feature/standardscaler.md

 under the License.
 -->

-## Standard Scaler
+## StandardScaler

-Standard Scaler is an algorithm that standardizes the input features by removing the mean and scaling each dimension to unit variance.
+StandardScaler is an algorithm that standardizes the input features by removing the mean and scaling each dimension to unit variance.
 ### Input Columns